titu1994/IDS-Course-Project/_posts/2018-04-13-weekly-report-10.md

 # Debojit

 ### What I did
-- Worked on front-end designs and Plotly.js
+- Constructed scripts in python for cons=olidating mutiple csv.
-- Completed data deliverable
+- Finished classes for machine learning

 ### What I plan to do next week
-- Get live maps working for heat maps
+- Visualizations

 ### Blocks or impediments to the plan for next week
-- Proper plots and gathering data from user and designing a proper flow
+- None right now

 # Christopher